devon-smith/Ethereum-Mining-Rig/README.md

 ## Step 1: Planning and Design

 ### Frame Construction
 I started by designing and building custom frames for holding the GPUs.
-The framework was constructed from aluminum for its lightweight and strong characteristics.
 Each frame was customized because I needed to hold the exact amount of gpus I had of each brand.

 ### Hardware Selection
 Choosing the right components was crutical for optimal mining performance and efficiency.
 I opted for a combination of NVIDIA and AMD GPUs due to their high performance in mining tasks.
 Each motherboard was selected based on the number of GPU slots and compatibility with other components.